CapregSoft/PakistanCities/README.md

 # PakistanCities
-Npm peckage for the list of all cities in Pakistan
+Npm package for the list of all cities in Pakistan